bimmerr2019/plotbtc/README.md

 alias p="~/plotbtc/plotbtc"

 You will need to edit your .config/waybar/config file and follow the instructions in the add_to_waybar_config file.
 The waybar module in the config file calls the btc.py program every 5 minutes.
-Two files will store the btc price in your home directory:
+The btc price history is stored in your home directory:

-- btc.json
 - btc_history.txt

 So the install is two simple steps

 - git clone https://github.com/plotbtc/plotbtc.git
 - modify ~/.config/waybar/config

+You will need to refresh your waybar:

 - refresh waybar (mine is super ALT r, but yours will be different)

-done.